-The Coquitlam Intake Tower, owned and operated by the Greater Vancouver Water District (GVWD), forms a critical piece of infrastructure for Metro Vancouver’s water supply system, supplying up to 40% of the region’s drinking water during peak demand.
-Located in the Coquitlam Watershed at the southeast corner of Coquitlam Lake, the tower was constructed in 1913 and has been designated a heritage landmark structure by the American Water Works Association.
-It stands 27m tall with a constant diameter of 5.5m, and is made of unreinforced concrete.
-A 20m long bridge connects the hillside to the tower providing access to the control room, as about half of the tower is submerged in the Coquitlam Lake.
+The Coquitlam Intake Tower, owned and operated by the Greater Vancouver Water District (GVWD), is a critical piece of infrastructure for Metro Vancouver’s water supply system.
+The tower supplies up to 40% of the region’s drinking water during peak demand.
+Located in the Coquitlam Watershed at the southeast corner of Coquitlam Lake, the tower was constructed in 1913, and the American Water Works Association designated the tower a heritage landmark structure.
+It stands 27m tall with a constant diameter of 5.5m and is made of unreinforced concrete.
+A 20m long bridge connects the hillside to the tower, which provides access to the control room (as about half of the tower is submerged in the Coquitlam Lake).

-Because the intake tower is such a crucial piece of infrastructure in the area’s water supply system and it is now over 100 years old, a seismic upgrade was deemed necessary by GVWD to stabilize the structure and continue to provide safe and high-quality drinking water in the event of seismic activity.
+Because of the intake tower’s age, and status as a vital piece of infrastructure in the area’s water supply system, GVWD deemed a seismic upgrade necessary to stabilize the structure and to guarantee safe and high-quality drinking water in the event of seismic activity.
 Metro Vancouver chose Mott MacDonald as the structural consultant, and they retained McElhanney to provide survey services to support their design.

 Each data capture instrument outputs its own point cloud.
 McElhanney’s team stitched together the data to output a unified point cloud of the entire site that could be used to provide Mott with a detailed 3D model of the of the structure and accurate topography of the surrounding area both above and below the water.
 A terrain model was created in Civil 3D and this was linked into the Revit model of the tower structure that included all architectural, structural, and mechanical, electrical, and piping elements.

-This is an ongoing project that we are working very closely with the engineers on collaborative workflows that incorporate the latest methodologies of virtual design and construction as well as building information modelling.
+We work closely with the engineers on collaborative workflows as the intake tower is an ongoing project.
+These workflows incorporate the most recent methodologies of virtual design and construction, as well as building information modelling (BIM).